tfgg/yournextmep/_candidates/eu2014/green/henry-gent.md

 person: henry-gent
 region: south-west
 party: green
-title: South West - Green Party - Henry Gent
+title: Henry Gent is running for MEP in South West for the Green Party
 incumbent: false
 ---